If you're out of Soybean Oil, reach for Canola Oil, Corn Oil, Coconut Oil, Avocado Oil, and Olive Oil.

 The health benefits of using avocado oil instead of soybean oil stem from its higher smoke point (which means it is more stable at high heat) and its greater amount of healthy unsaturated fats that can help reduce cholesterol levels.

-Using avocado oil in lieu of soybean oil largely depends on how you plan to use it; pan-frying, roasting, and stir-frying work best with avocado oil, while baking, deep-frying, or pressure cooking tends to favor soybean oil.
+Using avocado oil in lieu of soybean oil largely depends on how you plan to use it; pan-frying, roasting, and stir-frying work best with avocado oil, while baking, deep-frying, or pressure cooking tends to favor soybean oil - see avocado oil substitute options by use.

 Next time you are looking for something to add a bit of mystery and texture to your next dish - even if it means experimenting - consider picking up some avocado oil instead.